atomvm/AtomVM/doc/src/memory-management.md

 ### Integers

+AtomVM supports integers up to 256 bits with an additional sign bit stored outside the numeric payload.
+The representation strategy depends on the integer's size and uses canonicalization to ensure each value has exactly one representation.

+#### Immediate Integers

-An integer is represented as a single word, with the low-order 4 bits having the value `0xF` (`1111b`).
-The high order word-size-6 bits are used to represent the integer value:
+Small integers are represented as a single word, with the low-order 4 bits having the value `0xF` (`1111b`).
+The high order word-size-4 bits are used to represent the integer value using two's
+complement:

                                 |< 4>|
     +===========================+====+